cimitrasoftware/cimitra_win_user_admin/README.md

 3. A Cimitra Agent is deployed to the same Windows machine where the Cimitra Windows Administration Practice scripts are installed.
 4. The Windows Computer where the Practice is installed must be logged in as a user with the same identity as the Remote Server's Admin user.
 For example:

-- Remote Admin User: Administrator
+- Remote Admin User: **Administrator**
-- Local Windows Computer User: Administrator - Google how to enable the built-in "Administrator" user on any Windows 10/11 workstation.
+- Local Windows Computer User: **Administrator** - Google how to enable the built-in "Administrator" user on any Windows 10/11 workstation.

+NOTE: Even if the Windows Host is in a totally different Windows Domain was the Windows Host that runs Active Directory,

 **Configuration Steps**